How to Stack Lab Diamond Bracelets

 Who certifies lab diamonds?

 Both the IGI and GIA certify lab diamonds.
 IGI provides specific gradings for qualities like color and clarity.
 The GIA has started fully grading lab-created diamonds recently, but GIA-rated lab diamonds are harder to find.

 Are lab diamonds sturdy enough for everyday wear?

 Yes, lab diamonds, like natural diamonds, are hard stones that are perfect for everyday wear.
 Both lab and natural diamonds have the same chemical composition, optical properties and physical features as natural diamonds.

 How many bracelets should you wear while stacking?

 Generally, don’t cover more than a third of your forearm with bracelets.
 Stacking depends on the size of bracelets that you’re stacking.
 For thinner bracelets, you can wear many.
 If you’re stacking larger bracelets along with a watch, consider wearing three to five total.
-If you’re mixing bracelet widths, stick to the ratio of one larger bracelet for every 2 to 3 thinner bracelets. it.
+If you’re mixing bracelet widths, stick to the ratio of one larger bracelet for every 2 to 3 thinner bracelets.

 Can you mix metals while stacking bracelets?

 Yes, you can mix metals while stacking bracelets.
 Rose and yellow 14K gold go well with white gold and platinum.
 You can have a monochromatic bracelet look or a mixture of metals.
 Either looks great!